Biosimilars (Available for infliximab, rituximab, etanercept and adalimumab)

 - If you have not previously been treated with a biologic medication and there is an approved biosimilar, your treating doctor may prescribe either the reference biologic medication or its corresponding biosimilar.

 - If you have been treated with a biologic medication from a specific classification (such as a TNFi biologic) and that medication did not work well for you, you could be prescribed a biosimilar from a different classification.
-For example, if you had tried Enbrel® (etanercept) for rheumatoid arthritis and it did not work for you, your doctor may prescribe Riximyo® (rituximab) for you instead.
+For example, if you had tried MabThera® (rituximab) for rheumatoid arthritis and it did not work for you, your doctor may prescribe Brenzys® (etanercept) for you instead.

-- If you have been treated successfully with a biologic medication, your doctor can switch you from the reference medication to its biosimilar, or between biosimilar brands of the same reference medication.
+- If you have been treated successfully with a biologic medication, your doctor can switch you from the reference biologic to its biosimilar, or between biosimilar brands of the same reference medication.

 Studies have shown that there is no increased safety risk to patients when switching between biologics and biosimilars.
-However, it is important that you and your rheumatologist discuss this based on the most up-to-date knowledge to determine what is best for you.
+However, it is important that you and your rheumatologist discuss what medication you have been prescribed, or are about to be prescribed, so you have all the information required for when you get your prescription filled.